Don your cape (and waders) and #RescueOurWetlands

 This summer, navigate 30 kilometres of wetland in a boat.
 Cast a gill net or operate an electrofisher.
 Collect water samples and study submersed vegetation.
 Do all this as a member of a real-life rescue team that’s saving one of Canada’s most historic wetlands, Delta Marsh.

 DUC invites you to take to social media between April 10 and May 7 to share why Canada needs to do more to rescue our wetlands.
-(Click here for full contest rules)
+This contest is closed

 At stake: an all-expenses paid trip to Delta Marsh, Manitoba—Canada’s second largest freshwater coastal wetland—where you’ll spend three full days participating in important wetland research.

 “This is not a tourist experience.
 The winner of this contest can expect to be immersed into our field crew,” says DUC research scientist Dale Wrubleski, PhD.

 Once thriving, Delta Marsh has experienced setbacks at the hands of agricultural runoff and invasive species like common carp that have impacted biodiversity at the wetland.